curlyLasagna/OTS-Student-Documentation/docs/visit.md

 ## Before visiting a room
 1. Check [25Live](https://25live.collegenet.com/pro/towson#!/home/search/location/list) to see if there's a class currently in session
-- Last thing you want to do is walk into a class.
+      Last thing you want to do is walk into a class.
 Don't be that guy/gal
 - Some buildings such as Center for the Arts, don't list their schedule on 25Live
 2. Take a picture of the wall plate indicating the room number
 - Used as a starting point
-3. Take a picture of the lock for the room
+3. Take a picture of the lock for the room before coming in or after you leave
 - Helps with figuring out how to acccess a room

 ## Collections